-In 2010, this eclectic treasure trove and world-class don't-miss museum emerged like a butterfly from a lengthy renewal of its entire main complex.
-The three main specialties of art, archaeology, and Judaica have been much enhanced by new or rearranged exhibits, fresh ideas, and state-of-the-art presentations.
+In 2010, this eclectic treasure trove and world-class, don't-miss museum emerged like a butterfly from a lengthy renewal of its entire main complex.
+The three main specialties of fine art, archaeology, and Jewish life and art have been much enhanced by new or rearranged exhibits, fresh ideas, and state-of-the-art presentations.

 Some strategy notes: if you like museums, plan on two visits.
-The vegetarian/dairy café Mansfeld is a good place for a light meal or coffee—-and you get live music with the Friday brunch buffet.
-The more expensive Modern has tempting meat and fish combinations.
-Both are open outside museum hours.
+The vegetarian/dairy café, Mansfeld, is a good place for a light meal or coffee.
+The more expensive Modern has tempting meat and fish combinations and remains open beyond museum hours.
 The lockers and an ATM in the museum's entrance hall are useful additions.

 The Dead Sea Scrolls are certainly the Israel Museum's most famous—and most important—collection.
-A Bedouin boy discovered the first of the 2,000-year-old scrolls in 1947 in a Judean Desert cave, overlooking the Dead Sea.
-All in all, nine main scrolls (one engraved on copper) and bags full of small fragments surfaced over the years: the Israel Museum possesses some of the most important and most complete of these ancient texts.
-The white dome of the Shrine of the Book, the separate building in which the scrolls are housed, was inspired by the lids of the clay jars in which the first ones were found.
+A Bedouin boy discovered the first of the two-thousand-year-old parchments in 1947 in a Judean Desert cave, overlooking the Dead Sea.
+Of the nine main scrolls and bags full of small fragments that surfaced over the years, many of the most important and most complete are preserved here; the Antiquities Authority holds the rest of the parchments, and a unique copper scroll is in Jordan.
+The white dome of the Shrine of the Book, the separate pavilion in which the scrolls are housed, was inspired by the lids of the clay jars in which the first ones were found.

-The scrolls were written in the Second Temple period by a fundamentalist Jewish sect, conventionally identified as the Essenes, a group described by contemporary historians.
+The scrolls were written in the Second Temple period by a fiercely zealous separatist Jewish sect, widely identified as the Essenes, a group described by contemporary historians.
 Archaeological, laboratory, and textual evidence dates the earliest of the scrolls to the 2nd century BC; none could have been written later than AD 68, the year in which their home community, known today as Qumran, was destroyed by the Romans.
-Written on parchment, and still in an extraordinary state of preservation because of the dryness of the Dead Sea region, the scrolls contain the oldest Hebrew manuscripts of the Old Testament ever found, authenticating the almost identical Hebrew texts still in use today.
-Sectarian literature includes "The Rule of the Community," a sort of constitution of this ascetic group, and "The War of the Sons of Light Against the Sons of Darkness," a blow-by-blow account of a final cataclysmic conflict that would, they believed, presage the messianic age.
+The parchments, still in an extraordinary state of preservation because of the dryness of the Dead Sea region, contain the oldest Hebrew manuscripts of the Old Testament ever found, authenticating the almost identical Hebrew texts still in use today.
+Sectarian literature includes "The Rule of the Community," a sort of constitution of this ascetic group, and "The War of the Sons of Light and the Sons of Darkness," an account of a future cataclysmic conflict that would, they believed, presage the messianic age.

 Taken together, the Dead Sea Scrolls, the huge model, and certain Roman-period exhibits in the Archaeology Wing evoke the turbulent and historically momentous Second Temple period.
 That was the era from which Christianity emerged; and when the Romans razed the Temple in Jerusalem, it compelled a slow revolution in Jewish life and religious practice that has defined Judaism to this day.

 The Archaeology Wing has been reorganized to highlight particular treasures in galleries that follow a historical sequence.
-(Well, "historical" may be too limiting a term, given the global uniqueness of several of its prehistorical finds.)
 If you know a bit of Bible, many artifacts in the Canaanite, Israelite, and Hellenistic-Roman sections offer evocative illustrations of familiar texts.
 Don't miss the small side rooms devoted to glass, coins, and the Hebrew script.